xerolinux/XeroHub/content/posts/retro-deck/index.md

 I would recommend you be connected over ethernet via *Dongle/Hub* if you can, but if you can't, it's Ok, I will show you how to connect to WiFi.

-Using your mouse n keyboard, lick on the WiFi icon in the system tray, select your connection and enter you password.
+Using your mouse n keyboard, click on the WiFi icon in the system tray, select your connection and enter you password.
 That's it.
 If you do not have a dongle or hub then it will be more difficult since **LMDE** was not created with the Deck in mind.

 You would have to go into `Settings > Accessibility > Keyboard` and enable it from there.
 It's up to you really.
 That's why I would highly recommend you have a *Hub/Dongle/Dock* handy.